Skip to main content

 • Phase III Trials ∞ These are large-scale, pivotal trials involving thousands of patients to confirm efficacy and monitor adverse reactions.
 They are the most expensive stage, with a median cost between $19 million and $53 million, but can easily exceed $300 million for complex conditions.

-After successfully navigating these trials, a company must then pay a (NDA) fee to the FDA, which in 2025 will be approximately $4.3 million.
+After successfully navigating these trials, a company must then pay a New Drug Application (NDA) fee to the FDA, which in 2025 will be approximately $4.3 million.
 When accounting for the cost of failed drug candidates ∞ as over 90% of drugs that enter clinical trials never receive approval ∞ the fully capitalized cost to develop a single successful drug is estimated to be between $1.3 billion and $2.8 billion.

 This staggering figure is the primary justification pharmaceutical companies use for the high prices of their patented drugs.
 They must recoup these massive, high-risk investments and fund future research.